soumendrak/hashnode/clncv0sqx000208jne8wl1j7w.md

 ## Introduction

-If you are part of the CFP group in PyCon India or any other conference, this post is for you.
-I have mentioned my learnings and working process of the CFP workgroup in PyCon India 2023.
+If you are part of the CFP group at PyCon India or any other conference, this post is for you.
+I have mentioned my learnings and working process for the CFP workgroup at PyCon India 2023.

 I was one of the CFP (Call For Proposal) reviewers at [PyCon (Python Conference) India 2019, Chennai](https://in.pycon.org/2019/).
 If you want to learn about my experience there, check out my article on [The Inside Story of How We Selected 30 Talks from 280+ Proposals for Pycon India 2019](https://blog.soumendrak.com/pycon-india-cfp-review).

-Post-2019 edition, PyCon India is back to the offline conference in 2023, and Soumendra also returns as a volunteer.
-For the 2023 edition, I have volunteered to be the CFP lead.
+After the 2019 edition, PyCon India will return to the offline conference in 2023, and Soumendra will also return as a volunteer.
+I have volunteered to be the CFP lead for the 2023 edition.
 We will briefly discuss the pre-event timeline.

 ## Timeline